MikkelVembye/AIscreenR/cran-comments.md

 3) added two new functions that support the data generation for fine tuning OpenAI's models
 4) added Thomas Olsen as co-author of the package
 5) updated all references in the package
+6) changed an invalid URL appearing in the vignette

 ## Test environments